In a Battle Fought in Mythology, The RSS Attempts to Rewrite the Tale of Onam; and What Everyone Else Has to Say

 Once upon a time, the just king Mahabali ruled over an egalitarian land where everyone lived in peace and harmony.
 Mahabali’s kingdom of joy, the myth goes, was the object of everyone’s envy—even the gods in heaven.
-So popular was the king that the gods sought the help of the diety Vishnu to wrest control from Mahabali.
+So popular was the king that the gods sought the help of the deity Vishnu to wrest control from Mahabali.
 And so, Vishnu appeared in front of the king, reborn as a diminutive Brahmin named Vamana—the Hindu deity’s fifth avatar.

 Vamana asked the king to grant him as much land as he could cover in three paces.
 Mahabali agreed.
 Then, the tiny Vamana grew into a gigantic size.
 He covered the earth in one step, the skies in another.
 Vamana asked Mahabali where to place his third step, who offered his head.
 He pushed the king down to pataal—the netherworld.
 Mahabali was granted a yearly visit to his kingdom and subjects.
 Every year, this visit is marked in Kerala with Onam, the most widely celebrated festival in the state.